ourworldventures/www_ourparadise/content/home/index.md

 ### Crafts

-Learn from locals how to produce crafts, from ceramics to clothing and wood-working.
-In this way, we can promote and support the conservation of Zanzibarian practices and create beautiful products at the same time.
+Q1 2023 | Learn from locals how to produce crafts, from ceramics to clothing and wood-working.
+In this way, we can promote and support the conservation of Zanzibari practices.

 |||